-Hosts play such an important role in the work of LATCH.
-Clients can feel desperate, depressed and worthless when they first arrive at LATCH.
+Hosts play one of the most important roles in the work of LATCH.
+Clients can feel numb with worry, desperate, depressed and worthless when they first arrive at LATCH.
 Being placed in a safe and caring environment enables their confidence and self esteem to be rebuilt, through the close connection and support of a dedicated LATCH support worker and the host.
-With stability in place, clients are able to return to education or obtain employment.
-Some clients stay for a few months and others for a year or two, the relationship between client and host becoming close and trusting.
+This stability enables clients to focus on their return to education or obtain employment.
+Some clients stay for a few months and others for a year or two and the relationship between client and host becomes close and trusting.

 Thinking of becoming a host?